S41L0R/Archive/README.md

 #

 ## Implementation Currently Supports:
-* Adding folders to the archive
+* Adding folders to the archive (With two levels of optional gzip compression)
 * Extracting folders from the archive
 * Checking the archive for corruption against it's SHA-256 hash
 * Up to 2,147,483,647 bytes theoretical storage.
 (About 2 GB)